cairo-book/cairo-book/src/ch11-07-inlining-in-cairo.md

 > Note: in both cases (inlined or not), the `return` instruction of the function being called is not executed, as this would lead to prematurely end the execution of the `main` function.
 Instead, return values of `inlined` and `not_inlined` will be added and the result will be returned.

-Lines 3 to 5 contains the Sierra statements that will add the values contained in variables with ids `[0]` and `[1]`, store the result in memory and return it:
+Lines 3 to 5 contain the Sierra statements that will add the values contained in variables with ids `0` and `1`, store the result in memory and return it:

 ```rust,noplayground
 03	felt252_add([1], [0]) -> ([2])